 Life insurance and tax

-Inheritance Tax (IHT) is a tax on the total value of an individual’s estate in the event of their death.
+Inheritance Tax (IHT) is a tax on the net value of an individual’s estate in the event of their death.

 Inheritance Tax on life insurance